-- This plan shall be reviewed and maintained by the District-Wide School Safety Team and reviewed on an annual basis on or before July 1 of each year. - Pursuant to Commissioner's Regulation 155.17(e)(3), this plan will be made available for public comment 30 days prior to its adoption.
+- This plan shall be reviewed and maintained by the District-Wide School Safety Team and reviewed on an annual basis on or before July 1 of each year and adopted by the BOE on or before September 1 of each year after a public hearing and 30-day comment period. - Pursuant to Commissioner's Regulation 155.17(e)(3), this plan will be made available for public comment 30 days prior to its adoption.
 The district-wide and building-level plans may be adopted by the School Board only after at least one public hearing that provides for the participation of school personnel, parents, students and any other interested parties.
 The plan must be formally adopted by the Board of Education. - While linked to the District-Wide School Safety Plan, Building-Level Emergency Response Plans shall be confidential and shall not be subject to disclosure under Article 6 of the Public Officers Law or any other provision of law, in accordance with Education Law Section 2801-a. - Full copies of the District-Wide School Safety Plan and any amendments will be posted on the District's website within 30 days of adoption but no later than October 1 of each year.
-Building-Level Emergency Response Plans will be provided to local, State Police and local Fire Service within 30 days of adoption but no later than October 1 of each year.
+Building-Level Emergency Response Plans will be provided to local, State Police and local Fire Service within 30 days of adoption but no later than October 1 of each year. - In the 2019 update to the SAVE legislation, districts are now required to post the District-Wide Safety Plan on their district website within 30 days of adoption but no later than October 1 of each year.
+The URL of the plan along with the Building-Level Emergency Response Plan updates must be provided to NYSED through its Business Portal by October 1.
+Building-Level Emergency Response Plans are also required to be provided to local Police by October 1 of each school year.
+State Police can access the Building-Level Emergency Response Plans through the NYSED Business Portal.